-I mean one where you can voicechat at least a little with the other players.
-Most of your talk will be about the game, which may not be your ideal loneliness-relieving conversation, but it's still a way to interact with other people.
+I mean one where you can voice chat at least a little with the other players.
+Most of your talk will be light banter about the game, which may not be your ideal loneliness-relieving conversation, but it's still a way to interact with other people.

-Twitch.tv lets people livestream themselves as they play games.
+Apps like Twitch.tv let people livestream themselves as they play games, among other things.
 Most streamers interact with their audience through chat while they play.
 More than you'd think, it can give a sense that you and a bunch of other people are hanging out.
-So go on Twitch, pick a game you're interested in, then find a streamer who only has a handful of viewers.
-Start watching and type some messages to them.
+So go on Twitch, or a similar site, pick a game you're interested in, then find a streamer who only has a handful of viewers.
+Start watching and type some messages to the chat.
 Hopefully you can get an interaction of sorts going with them and the other viewers.
 If not, try someone else.

 Go to an online chat room

-They heyday of chat rooms is long past, but there are still plenty of them up and running if you do a search.
-Honestly, I included this one more out of completeness then because I think chatrooms are a top-tier social resource.
+The heyday of chat rooms is long past, but there are still plenty of them up and running if you do a search.
+Honestly, I included this one more out of completeness than because I think chat rooms are a top-tier social resource.
 You may be able to get into a somewhat meaningful conversation if you keep looking, but you'll have to wade through a lot of spambots and horny dudes.